stakater/kubestackplus-docs/content/for-administrators/storage/volume-expansion.md

 ## Manual

-### Pvc Copy Tool
+### Clone PVC

-The pvc copy tool is designed to copy the contents of one PersistentVolume (PV) to a newly created PersistentVolumeClaim (PVC).
-This tool is especially useful when migrating PersistentVolumes to a new StorageClass or when you need to resize a PV that belongs to a StorageClass that doesn’t support resizing.
+The clone PVC is designed to copy the contents of one PersistentVolume (PV) to a newly created PersistentVolumeClaim (PVC).
+Clone PVC is especially useful when migrating PersistentVolumes to a new StorageClass or when you need to resize a PV that belongs to a StorageClass that doesn’t support resizing.

-The tool employs a workaround for reclaiming PVs, which is necessary to handle ReadWriteOnce (RWO) PVs.
+The clone PVC employs a workaround for reclaiming PVs, which is necessary to handle ReadWriteOnce (RWO) PVs.
 If you're working with a ReadWriteMany (RWX) PV, you can directly run a copy job and attach the Job-Pod to the existing PVC—there's no need to create a new PVC.

 Use Cases